EdDuarte/website/content/posts/time-series-analysis-platform.md

 ## Publication

-This research paper was published in _8th International Conference on Data Science, Technology and Applications: Proceedings_.
+This research paper was published in _Proceedings of the 8th International Conference on Data Science, Technology and Applications_, volume 1, pages 41-52.
 The full text can be read on [SciTePress](https://www.scitepress.org/PublicationsDetail.aspx?ID=duVELBh/osY=&t=1).

 To cite this paper, you may use the following BibTex record: